mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 [Jump to my GiHub page](https://github.com/mohammadreza-ebrahimi)

 ### <font color='darkblue'>ABOUT ME</font>
-My name is Mohammadreza Ebrahimi Khuzani, I was born in April 1995, and now I'm 26.
-Master student of **Particle physics and quantum field theory** at the [Isfahan University of Technology](https://english.iut.ac.ir) in Isfahan, Iran, under the supervision of [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
-I am the **1st** ranked student among graduating class with GPA of 3.72/4.00.
-My thesis consists of two main parts; black holes and cosmology.
-In the first part, I investigated black holes thermodynamic behavior and geometry, as the seconf part, I've focused on anisotropic cosmology.
-Furthermore, I have got a "Certification of Excellence" from EPFL in the field of Machine learning in high energy physics.
+My name is Mohammadreza Ebrahimi Khuzani, and I was born in April 1995.
+I am currently 26 years old. **Particle physics and quantum field theory** master's student at the [Isfahan University of Technology](https://english.iut.ac.ir) in Isfahan, Iran, supervised by [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
+With a GPA of 3.72/4.00, I am the **first** rated student in my graduating class.
+My thesis is divided into two sections: black holes and cosmology.
+In the first section, I looked at the thermodynamic behavior and geometry of black holes.
+In the second section, I concentrated on anisotropic cosmology.
+In addition, I achieved an EPFL "Certification of Excellence" in the subject of Machine learning in high energy physics.

 ***
 ### <font color='darkblue'>CURRICULUM VITAE</font>